EmilioHulbert/RKiT/README.md

 ## Contribution

-If you want to contribute and help with the tool, please contact me on twitter: @EmilioHulbert
+If you want to contribute and help with the tool, please contact me on twitter: @videquod

 ## Note